Isaac1o/tweet_domain_classification/README.md

 ## Goal
 Tweets contain a lot of information regarding different topics.
 We can agree that you can use multiple key words to explain a tweet.
 Twitter's api has an option to return the domain/entity of a tweet.
-For example, if we have a tweet that say "I took my dog on a walk outside today.
+For example, if we have a tweet: "I took my dog on a walk outside today.
 We also stopped by the store to get groceries", we could label this tweet with different key words like "Pet", "Shopping", "Outdoors", etc.